The Werewolf Caper:

 Rowling stated years ago that there was more to this incident than we had been told yet, but if that is the case she still hasn’t chosen to tell us everything about it now, either.
 Rowling has changed her mind so many times on so many subjects after giving us statements of intent that were never followed through on, that it is way too easy to simply chalk this down as another of them.
-But her addition of that passing reference to the werewolf caper in the course of a nagging session from Lily in itself tells us nothing of what brought the incident about, nor what any of the participants meant by it.
+But the addition of that passing reference to the werewolf caper in the course of a nagging session from Lily before her dumping her friendship with Snape in itself tells us nothing of what brought either incident about, nor what any of the participants meant by it.
 We are just going to have to go back to square one to try to figure that out ourselves.

 So first; let’s fire up the wayback machine and take a survey of the kind of theories one could still come up with before Rowling rubbed our noses in the supposed truth of the matter, and we could still try to give the little twerps the benefit of the doubt.

-Dateline 1999: The main thing that everyone who was there seemed to agree upon was that the hostilities between James Potter and Severus Snape had been ongoing from the beginning of their Hogwarts “careers”.
+Dateline 1999: we were given “the story” in the grand reveal of ‘HP and the Prisoner of Azkaban’.
+The main thing that everyone who was there seemed to agree upon was that the hostilities between James Potter and Severus Snape had been ongoing from the beginning of their Hogwarts “careers”.

 In point of fact, it was Harry who leapt to that conclusion.
 No one else actually made that claim.
 Keep this in the back of your mind as we continue to explore the possibilities.

-We’ve been given no reason to suppose that Harry’s informants were deliberately lying, but Lupin neither confirmed nor refuted Harry’s stated conviction that Remus had not known of the plan, and nor did Sirius Black.
+We’ve been given no reason in PoA to suppose that Harry’s informants were deliberately lying, but Lupin neither confirmed nor refuted Harry’s stated conviction that Remus had not known of the plan, and neither did Sirius Black.

-But it is no longer impossible.
+But from where we are standing now, it is no longer impossible.
 Not now that we’ve seen what a pack of filthy little curs the Marauders actually were.

 Possibly all the difference in the world.